 In phase 2 the number and function of pulloff sites along the parkway will be adjusted, based on visitor use data gathered in phase 1 (see table 3 for existing visitor use sites and proposed development actions).
-It is anticipated that wayside exhibits will be removed at approximately 44 sites, and new exhibits will be improved at approximately 35 sites and added at nine sites.
+It is anticipated that wayside exhibits will be removed at approximately 43 sites, and new exhibits will be provided at approximately 29 of those sites.
 (Table 3 should be used in conjunction with the General Development map--inside back cover--to locate visitor use sites along the parkway.)
-If warranted by visitor use, the following actions, which were recommended in previously approved development concept plans, will be implemented.
+If warranted by visitor use, the following actions, which were recommended in previously approved development concept plans, will also be implemented.

-Emerald Mound

-Proposed developments will provide a more appropriate setting, direct access, and better control of use.
+Emerald Mound.
+The purposes of the proposed developments are to provide a more appropriate setting, to develop direct access, and to better control use of the site.
 A short section of county road will be relocated, and a spur road will lead to a parking area for 10 cars and two buses/RVs.
 A trail will lead from the parking area to a new interpretive shelter and from there to the mound.
 Development proposals are shown on the Emerald Mound Development Concept Plan map.